paulipa/sico-wiki/community/doctrines/coalition-doctrines.md

 </details>

 ## GRIP: Fleets & PvP
-These ships are used with the member qualification program (MQP).
+These ships are used with the [GRIP: Fleets & PvP fleet](https://wiki.eve-linknet.com/community-programs/mqp).
 They are cheap and easy to get into.

 > MQP frigates can be used with almost any fleet as a tackle if you cant fly the primary doctrine.
 {.is-success}